karthikmuthukumar/berkeley/coupon-analysis/README.md

 ### Summary
-## Hypothesis about drivers who accepted the bar coupons:

 1. Acceptance rate for Drivers who went to bar 3 or more times: **76.88%**
 2. Acceptance rate for Drivers who went to fewer trips to bar: **37.06%**
 3. Comparison between those who went to a bar 3 or fewer times a month to those who went more **39.82%**